MutiYouth/demo_man/readme.md

 * settings
 * simple_language_plugin <br/>
   Defines a new language, Simple language with support for syntax highlighting, annotations, code completion, and other features.
+  * 9.29 can not be used. so many bugs.
 * theme_basics
 * _~~tool_window~~_
 * tree_structure_provider